ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos

 \paragraph{Object Distribution.} {As shown in the chart of Fig.~\ref{fig:dataset} (top-right)}, ToG-Bench includes 4,194 object instances (mean: 41.94 per video), spanning 177 distinct functional object categories derived through semantic clustering.
 These categories are widely distributed across explicit and implicit tasks, with 145 categories appearing in explicit tasks and 164 in implicit tasks.
 This indicates that implicit grounding engages a similarly diverse set of functionally relevant objects as explicit grounding, rather than a narrow subset.
 The diversity of objects across tasks further highlights the challenge posed by ToG-Bench.

-\paragraph{Video Duration.} The dataset’s total video duration amounts to 8,788 seconds, with individual clips ranging from 13 to 347 seconds (mean: 87.88s), covering both short atomic interactions and extended procedural activities. {As illustrated in Fig.~\ref{fig:video_duration}}, most clips fall in the 30-90 s range, while a considerable tail extends to 150–180 seconds or longer.
+\paragraph{Video duration and task distribution.} The total duration of ToG-Bench is 8,788 seconds, with individual clips ranging from 13 to 347 seconds (mean: 87.88 s).
+As shown in Fig.~\ref{fig:video_duration_combined}, the 2,704 total instructions are distributed across varying time horizons to cover both atomic actions and procedural activities.
+Most tasks fall in the 30--150 s range, which accounts for 2,257 instructions across 85 videos.
 This temporal diversity requires models to perform consistent spatio-temporal reasoning across varying time horizons, from fine-grained actions to long-term task dependencies.

 Together, these characteristics make ToG-Bench a comprehensive and challenging benchmark for evaluating task-oriented spatio-temporal grounding in embodied video understanding.